SyncCode2017/Crowdfund-Frontend-Backend-Hackathon-/README.md

 3. Ensure the frontEndContractsFile parameter in the crowd-fund-hardhat/utils/constants file is rooted to crowd-fund-frontend-backend-hackathon/constants/fundABizAddress.json and crowd-fund-frontend-backend-hackathon/constants/nftPerksAddresses.json location in the crowd-fund-frontend-backend-hackathon repo.
 Also, ensure frontEndAbiLocation parameter in the crowd-fund-hardhat/utils/constants file is rooted to crowd-fund-frontend-backend-hackathon/constants/ folder in the crowd-fund-frontend-backend-hackathon repo.

-4. Finally, set the SET_NFT_PERKS and UPDATE_FRONT_END paratmeters in the .env file of crowd-fund-hardhat repo to true as shown in the .env.example file.
+4. Finally, set the SET_NFT_PERKS and UPDATE_FRONT_END parameters in the .env file of crowd-fund-hardhat repo to true as shown in the .env.example file.

 5. Then start the hardhat local blockchain by running this command in crowd-fund-hardhat-hackathon directory;